quyctd/blog/posts/css-terminology.md

 date: Nov 12, 2021
 ---

-When I decided to switch from Back-end developer to Front-end developer, I was attracted by React.js and JS ecosystem.
+When I decided to switch from a Back-end developer to a Front-end developer, I was attracted by React.js and JS ecosystem.
-But now, after 1.5 year in Front-end, I realized that Front-end not just about JS, it's also include CSS, HTML, Accessibility, etc. We all know that, but most of us just forcus on JS.
-Me too.
+But now, after 1.5 years in Front-end, I realized that Front-end is not just about JS; it also includes CSS, HTML, Accessibility, etc. We all know that, but most of us focus on JS, me too.
 But lately, I do feel that my CSS skills are not enough.
-I believe many JS developers feel the same way as me in some point of their career.
+I believe many JS developers feel the same way as me at some point in their careers.
-We all know CSS enough to make website, but we not understand it.
-If we need something, just copy from Stackoverflow, and that's it.
-This kind of the same as _we don't know JS_ when we start learning it.
+We all know CSS enough to make a website, but we do not understand it.
+If we need something, copy from Stackoverflow, and that's it.
+That way is the same as _we don't know JS_ when we start learning it.

-So I decided to take a deep dive into CSS, and first, go with CSS terminology.
-Even it just some most common terms, I believe not everyone know, and myself included, the below terms also has something that I don't know before.
+So I decided to take a deep dive into CSS and first go with CSS terminology.
+Even it is just some most common terms, I believe not everyone knows, and myself included, the below terms also has something that I didn't know before.

 ## CSS Hello world